 How much money can you save with an offset mortgage?

-How much money you can save with an offset mortgage depends on:
+How much you can save with an offset mortgage depends on how:

-You'll need to leave a large amount of cash untouched in a linked savings account for a long period of time to really make the most of an offset mortgage.
+You'll need to leave a lot untouched in a linked savings account for a long time to make the most of an offset mortgage.

-You’ll save even more if you add to your savings as you go.
+You’ll save even more if you keep adding to your savings.

 For example, you might add to your savings each month or every time you get paid.